scala/docs.scala-lang/_overviews/collections-2.13/maps.md

 {% endtab %}
 {% endtabs %}

-Note that the second argument to `getOrElseUpdate` is "by-name", so the computation of `f("abc")` above is only performed if `getOrElseUpdate` requires the value of its second argument, which is precisely if its first argument is not found in the `cache` map.
+Note that the second argument to `getOrElseUpdate` is by-name, so the computation of `f("abc")` above is only performed if `getOrElseUpdate` requires the value of its second argument, which is precisely if its first argument is not found in the `cache` map.
 You could also have implemented `cachedF` directly, using just basic map operations, but it would take more code to do so:

 {% tabs cacheF class=tabs-scala-version %}